The Ultimate Saint Jean Pied de Port France Pilgrim Guide (2025)

 There are usually five daily trains, but be mindful that they can change by day and season.
 Current train departures from Bayonne to St Jean Pied de Port are as follows:

 The Bayonne Train Station (Gare) is found here.
 Look for the TER region trail to SJPDP.
-The average trip time from Bayonne to Saint Jean Pied de Port is around 1 hour and 10 minutes.
-A one-way ticket costs around €11.
+The average trip time from Bayonne to Saint Jean Pied de Port is around 1 hour, and a one-way ticket costs around €12.

 At the Gare de Bayonne (train station) it is also possible to purchase tickets from an attendant or an automatic kiosk.